 But with advancements in sports science, we may see more players hit the mark in the coming years.

 Goalkeepers stand the best chance of playing at the World Cup five times, and while Gianluigi Buffon has been at five World Cups he did not make an appearance in 1998.

-Likewise, Mexico’s Guillermo Ochoa could attend his fifth this winter but has only played at the last two.
+Likewise, Mexico’s vice-captain Guillermo Ochoa is attending his fifth World Cup this November with Mexico, but he has only played at the last two.

-So here are the only three players to have played at five World Cups in no particular order; two names you probably won’t have heard of, and one true legend.
+So here are the only three players to have played at five World Cups in no particular order.

 Carbajal was a Mexican goalkeeper quite literally nick-named El Cinco Copas after, get this, the five World Cups he went to.
 You’d have never have guessed it.